 Ultimately, fine milling is an innovative, sustainable and cost-effective highway maintenance solution, extending the life of surface, or in some cases replacing the need for a new surface.

 Will the joints and cracks be filled in with the same colour as the concrete?

 The joints, edging and large cracks on the surface will be filled with a specialist material.
 This will then have a resin layer over the top which over time will match that of the concrete.
 The above after photo shows the surface immediately after a scheme has been completed.
 The lines and patched areas will weather and match the concrete road surface.

 Why are there times when no work is being carried out?

 This innovative process involves different stages of work, each undertaken by a different specialist contractor.
-Whilst we endeavour to keep each work stage as close to each other as possible, there are sometimes delays where the next specialist contractor may not have immediate resource or delayed due to weather or unforeseen issues on another job.
-As the process of concrete fine milling is new to the County, and is being undertaken as a trial, we have learned that until we remove the top surface on the road, we will not always know what we will find underneath.
+Whilst we endeavour to keep each work stage as close to each other as possible, there are sometimes delays where the next specialist contractor may not have immediate resource or is delayed due to weather or unforeseen issues.
+Until we remove the top surface on the road, we will not always know what we will find underneath.
 This means that we are not able to plan for every eventuality and sometimes the need for additional works is identified as a scheme progresses.
-This means there may be times when there is no work or crew on site.

 Have you received a leaflet that your road has been selected for Fine Milling?